thomasgouveia/rik/docs/proposals/scheduler/README.md

 **Features summary**:

-* Allocate a workload to a node
+* Select an appropriate worker node for workload instance to run on.
 * Request workload update
 * Request workload deletion
 * Handle statistics & hardware informations from nodes
 * Lift up informations from nodes to controller
-* Handle various events from nodes

 **Glossary:**
 * Node: A server of the cluster
 * Node server: The master node which contain cluster essentials components
 * Node worker: A slave node wich receive instruction from master node
 * Worker: entity managing workloads and managed by the scheduler & controller
-* Workload: a unit of work needed to be deployed inside a worker
+* Workload: a definition of an unit of work needed to be deployed inside a worker (i.e. a yaml file)
+* Instance: Defined by a workload, it is an instance of the workload.
+A workload isn't limited to a single instance.
 * Cluster: the whole architecture containing every single component of this project.
 * Server / Master: a server containing every administrative services (scheduler & controller)